jgibbons-cp/datadog/kubernetes/eks_with_windows/README.md

-Create an EKS Cluster with a Windows Worker Node
+Create an EKS Cluster with a Windows Worker Node - Deploy Datadog - Deploy IIS --
---

 The following steps will guide you on how to create an EKS Cluster on AWS with